department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/product-decisions.md

 ### Questions about how this feature should behave
 1. When does the modal show?
-- If it get  skipped when does it come back?
+- If it get  skipped when does it come back? next session
-- If partly answered, what then
 - If answered, when does it come back?
+1 year

 2. If the Veteran is shown a list (in the modal) of dependents of 6 dependents, nd only 3 are addressed, does the list get reduced to 3?